ryanrdetzel/github-tj-plus/README.md

 ## Install
-Download the file and drag it to the extensions page
+Download the github-tj-plus.crx file and drag it to the extensions page in Chrome

 ## Features
 ### Deployable button